johnnybonney/johnnybonney.github.io/_pages/about.md

 **"Relatives in the Workplace: The Formation and Growth of Family Firms"**

-**"Intergenerational Transfers, Entrepreneurial Entry, and Firm Performance"** *with [Luigi Pistaferri](https://sites.google.com/view/pistaferri/home) and [Alessandra Voena](https://avoena.people.stanford.edu)*
+**"Intergenerational Finance, Entrepreneurial Entry, and Firm Performance"** *with [Luigi Pistaferri](https://sites.google.com/view/pistaferri/home) and [Alessandra Voena](https://avoena.people.stanford.edu)*